 The mission of the American Academy of Optometry Foundation (AAOF) is to develop and provide financial support for optometric research and education in vision and eye health to improve patient clinical care.
-We are fulfilling our mission beautifully through the generous charitable contributions of our many supporters.
+Thanks to many generous supporters, we are fulfilling our mission well in many ways, but there is always more we can do, for which we can use more help!

-The Foundation received $98,000 in new President's Circle and Ezell Club pledges during the meeting, demonstrating the extreme generosity of the many individuals and sponsors who continue to support our mission.
-Representing those who pledge or gift $10,000 or more, the AAOF President’s Circle now has seven giving levels; Circle, Gold, Platinum, Diamond, Founder’s, Pioneer, and Visionary, that together include over 160 individual and corporate donor commitments.
-We thank you!
+The Foundation also received $80,000 in new President's Circle pledges during the meeting, and $10,500 in new Ezell Club pledges.
+Both of these demonstrating the extreme generosity of the many individuals and sponsors who continue to support our mission.
+Representing those who pledge or gift $10,000 or more, the AAOF President’s Circle now has seven giving levels; Circle, Gold, Platinum, Diamond, Founder’s, Pioneer, and Visionary, that together include over 175 individual and corporate donor commitments.

-The flagship program of your Foundation continues to be the William C. Ezell Fellowships.
-Awarded to graduate students studying in the United States and Canada, nine outstanding Ezell Fellowship recipients were recognized for 2016 in Anaheim.
-To date, this elite program has produced 314 Fellows.
+The flagship program of our Foundation continues to be the William C. Ezell Fellowships, which is awarded to encourage talented graduate students to pursue full-time careers in optometric research and education at a school or college of optometry.
+This year 13 outstanding Ezell Fellowship recipients were recognized for their future potential and research spanning a broad spectrum of critically important vision science areas.
+This research will hopefully continue to find solutions for clinically important diagnostic dilemmas, which may currently hinder the care of our patients.
+To date, this elite program has produced 422 Fellows.
 Among the list of former Ezell Fellows are over 20 deans and presidents of optometric schools and colleges, over 130 faculty members and over 160 Fellows of the American Academy of Optometry, including three of its presidents.
-We thank the many individuals and organizations that support an endowed Ezell Fellowship, as as well as our corporate partners that funded a portion of this year’s fellowships: the Alcon Foundation and Vision Impact Institute.
+We thank the many individuals and organizations that support an endowed Ezell Fellowship, as well as our corporate partners that funded a portion of this year’s fellowships.
+We also encourage those that do not already to consider this valuable sustained support mechanism for our Foundation and the future of our profession.

-The American Academy of Optometry Foundation is proud to be the Academy’s Foundation, your Foundation, and we continue to take great pride in its growth and the successes of the exceptional individuals who we have supported.
+The American Academy of Optometry Foundation is proud to be the Academy’s Foundation, your Foundation, and we continue to take great pride in its growth.
+We appreciate your continued help in achieving our goals and helping the individuals supported by these programs continue to achieve great success and their goals!
 Contributions to the Foundation are advancing optometry’s future.

-I am very proud to be associated with the American Academy of Optometry Foundation and humbled by the honor of leading this wonderful organization.
-I would like to invite you to invest further in the future of optometry.
-Please consider joining the President's Circle in the coming year.
-It would be wonderful to be able to celebrate the addition of many more Circle of Giving members at Academy 2017 Chicago on October 11-14.
+I am very proud to be associated with the American Academy of Optometry Foundation and humbled by the honor of helping lead this wonderful organization.
+I would like to invite you to consider all the ways you might continue to help further the future of optometry and vision science, through both your monetary donations, as well as those of your time.
+If you are not already a member, please consider joining the President's Circle or the Circle of Giving in the coming year.
+It would be wonderful to be able to celebrate the welcoming of many members into the Foundation family at our Academy 2019 Orlando annual meeting, October 23-27, 2019.